rabbitboots/gale_ops/README.md

 ## Other Limitations and Probably-Won't-Fix's:

-* LÖVE ImageData objects don't support indexed palettes, so it's not possible to directly pass that info to converted ImageData objects.
+* LÖVE ImageData doesn't support indexed palettes, so it's not possible to directly pass that info to converted ImageData objects.
 For indexed images, you can grab per-frame palettes from the GaleFrame tables.

 * BGColor is stored in the converted GaleImage table, but not used in `getPixel()`.
 You can use `galeOps.makeImageDataBGColor()` to make an ImageData filled with the background color.